 Harmon Park - Mayfield

 Visit the Blue Star Memorial at Harmon Park.
 Blue Star Memorials were started in 1945 after World War II to pay tribute to the US armed forces.
 You can also visit the historic Humane Society Fountain while you're at Harmon Park.

 Seventeen room mansion built in 1926 as a private home for Ed and Annie Gardner.
 Used as a public library for 32 years and now home to the Mayfield Graves County Chamber of Commerce and Graves County Economic Development.
 Edana is for "Ed & Anna" and "Locus" is Latin for "place".

 ►St. Jerome Church & St. Jerome 1909 - Fancy Farm

-Located 10 miles west of Mayfield on Route 80.
-It was settled by Roman Catholics starting in 1829 and the community grew around St. Jerome Church, build in 1836.
+Located 10 miles west of Mayfield on Route 80, Fancy Farm was settled by Roman Catholics starting in 1829 and the community grew around St. Jerome Church, built in 1836.
 The village is the site of the annual Fancy Farm Picnic, famous as a traditional political gathering featuring state and national political figures.
-The school, bold in 1909 is currently being renovated back to its original design.
-On the National Register of Historic Places.
+The school, built in 1909, is currently being renovated back to its original design and serves as a museum for the community.
+St. Jerome Church is listed on the National Register of Historic Places.

 The Old Oak Political "Lyin" Tree - Fancy Farm